jadore801120/attention-is-all-you-need-pytorch/README.md

 - pytorch 0.1.12
 - tqdm
 - numpy

+# Acknowledgement
+- The project structure is heavily learned from [OpenNMT-py](https://github.com/OpenNMT/OpenNMT-py)

 ---
 If there is any suggestion or error, feel free to fire an issue to let me know. :)